El Cortez is “different” in the best possible ways.

-When it comes to Las Vegas casino properties, El Cortez is just different.
-Situated just blocks away from the Fremont Street Experience, El Cortez still proudly flaunts its “Spanish Colonial Revival” architecture that it did on opening day in 1941.
+Situated steps away from the Fremont Street Experience, El Cortez still proudly flaunts the same “Spanish Colonial Revival” architecture that it had in 1941.

-The property is so unique and historic, in fact, that it has been included on the National Registrar of Historic Places.
+The property is so historic that it has been included on the National Register of Historic Places.

-While the property originally had less than 60 hotel rooms, it has since expanded to over 350 which includes the Cabana Suites across Ogden Avenue behind the property (Tip: They are among the quietest hotel rooms in downtown Las Vegas)
+While the property originally had under 60 hotel rooms, which are referred to as their “Original 47” rooms today, it’s expanded to over 350, including the Cabana Suites across Ogden Avenue behind the property (which are among the quietest hotel rooms downtown)

 There are plenty of itinerary-worthy activities at El Cortez beyond simply admiring its historic charm, many of which are gambling-focused.